digitalrebar/provision/doc/arch/provision.rst

 - **Tasks**: The list of tasks that the Machine should run or that have run.
-You can add and remove Tasks from this list as long as they have not already run, they are not the current running Task, or they are beyond the next Stage transiution present in the Tasks list.
+You can add and remove Tasks from this list as long as they have not already run, they are not the current running Task, or they are beyond the next Stage transition present in the Tasks list.

 - **CurrentTask**: The index in Tasks of the current running task.
 A